 Boris Johnson and the Bus

 One symbolic part of the campaign, led by Boris Johnson, was the infamous “Battle Bus” which was a large red double-decker London bus.
 The bus was plastered in a text reading “We send the EU £350 million per week to the European Union.
-Let’s fund our NHS Instead”.
-Incidentally, it is speculated that the government intend to sell the NHS to the current US government via trade contracts.
+Let’s fund our NHS instead”.
+Incidentally, it is speculated that the government intends to sell the NHS to the current US government via trade contracts.

 The claim was entirely untrue and caused a huge amount of controversy.
 Johnson is constantly reminded of the fact he lied in order to gain political sway during the referendum.
 Especially of late, as we trudge closer to the General Election the heat has been turned up on Johnson and the Tory party.

 The Brexit Referendum itself has been a huge point of contention for a long time now, as there seemed to be clear foul-play on the part of the “Leave” campaign.
-Though there are a number of points of dispute regarding the voting system itself, it was the percentage by which it was won that was the main issue.
+Though there are a number of points of a dispute regarding the voting system itself, it was the percentage by which it was won that was the main issue.

 The Referendum resulted in 51.9% of votes being in favour of leaving the EU.
-The fact it was won by such a small margin, and that many of the voters who took part back in 2016 were old age pensioners, angered a large portion of the public.
+The fact it was won by such a small margin, and that many of the voters who took part back in 2016 were old-age pensioners, angered a large portion of the public.
 They went on to claim the result was a sham and wasn’t significant enough to decide such an important decision, yet the government promised to implement the result.

 The Political farce after the UK voted to leave the EU

 Due to the fact that the result of the referendum was so unexpected, the fallout has been pandemonium.
 The two major parties in the UK, Labour and the Tory have been tussling for the vote of the electoral.
-However, over the years the situation has been so diluted that currently both parties are vying for the “Leave” campaign.
+However, over the years the situation has been so diluted that currently, both parties are vying for the “Leave” campaign.